Where do you want to be in 60 years?

 Instead, I opened up a Roth IRA.
 In a Roth, I have to pay taxes up front on my deposits, but all my future withdrawals and the interest earned will never be taxed.
 Plus, I don’t have to withdraw the money at a specific time, so it can grow for as long as I want.

-Roth IRAs have many more benefits than traditional IRAs and, because Roth IRAs were only made available in 1998, our generation can take the most advantage of this great investment opportunity.
+Roth IRAs have many more benefits than traditional IRAs and since they weren't around when our parents were young, our generation can take the most advantage of this great investment opportunity.

 How does this apply to you?

-Even if they are available, they will probably be reduced so that we will all need an additional income source in retirement.
-To be prepared for any outcome, I chose to start a Roth IRA in 2007 with $500, earning 10% annual interest.
+Even if they're available, they'll probably be reduced.
+We'll need an additional income source in retirement.
+To be prepared for any outcome, I chose to start a Roth IRA when I was 13 years old, with $500, earning 10% annual interest.
 Check out the green bars in the graph to see how my money will grow over 60 years.

 When you add funds to your Roth every year, the growth becomes exponential, meaning it increases faster and faster...